-Asbestos, the only known cause of mesothelioma, is a fibrous mineral found in rocks and soil.
-Prior to 1980, it was commonly used in building and construction materials in buildings, homes, and schools.
+Asbestos is a fibrous mineral found naturally in rocks and soil.
+Prior to 1980, asbestos was used commonly in construction materials used in buildings, homes, and schools.
+Asbestos is the only known cause of mesothelioma.

 What Is Asbestos?

-Asbestos refers to a group of naturally occurring fibrous minerals found in rock and soil.
-These fibers are so small they cannot be seen by the naked eye.
-Asbestos can be found in many construction materials, such as spray-on insulation and roofing materials.
-This is why most mesothelioma cases are due to occupational exposure to asbestos.
-People exposed to asbestos can unintentionally inhale or ingest these toxic airborne particles.
+Asbestos is made of naturally occurring fibrous minerals found in rocks and soil.
+These fibers are so small that they cannot be seen.
+People exposed to asbestos unintentionally inhale or ingest these toxic airborne particles.